sandesh-200/uni_finder_test/README_DOCKER.md

-# 🐳 Docker Setup for Friends
+# 🐳 Docker Setup for University Recommendation System

-This is a simple Docker setup to run the University Recommendation System locally.
+A single, efficient Docker setup that runs the system in containers but makes it accessible from your local device.

 ## 🚀 Quick Start